How to Become TEFL Certified?

 Dear Potential TEFL Teachers,

 I participated in Canterbury Consulting’s 2013 Summer TEFL course and had an incredible experience.
 I cannot speak highly enough of the organization and the course.
 I had some concerns about finding housing for the training portion in Madrid and being in a new city alone, but the team was so helpful giving me suggestions on where to stay, what to bring, and what to expect.
-They helped make it a seamless transition so I could focus on the course and exploring all Madrid has to offer.
+They helped make it a seamless transition so I could focus on the course and be exploring all Madrid has to offer.

 The course itself was the perfect mix of theory and practical experience.
 I was nervous about being ready to handle kids at the summer camp after only two weeks of training, but their teachers more than prepared me for the challenge.
 Not only did they equip us with the tools to plan fun and effective lessons for all age groups, but they also gave us opportunities to practice and refine our new skills before heading off to camp.
 The teachers were experienced and genuinely cared about our success in and outside the classroom.
 For the post-course portion, I was sent to the camp “La Espuela” in Avila where I was able to shadow counselors and learn about the responsibilities of working in a camp setting.